jcdrubay/documentation/content/applications/productivity/whatsapp.rst

 label, titled :guilabel:`Business`.
 This selection allows for the creation and management of the WhatsApp :abbr:`API (Application Programming Interface)`.

-Now, click :guilabel:`Next` to configure the app, as desired.
+Click :guilabel:`Next` to configure the app as desired.
 When the app *type* has been configured, the administrator moves on to the app *details* section.